 Long term, residential treatment services, ranging from medical stabilization, residential treatment, outpatient to sober living.

 Cocaine can have tragic consequences for both users and their families.
 It is a drug that is incredibly addictive and destructive for all involved.
-Withdrawal from this particular drug is tough, but at Brazos Recovery, we have extensive experience in guiding people through this.
+Crack Cocaine Detox is tough, but at Brazos Recovery, we have extensive experience in guiding people through this.
 Our detox program provides consistent 24-hour support and care to ensure you or your loved one maximize every opportunity to recover from their addiction.

 We are experts in managing withdrawal symptoms associated with cocaine use and understand the unique circumstances of each client.
 Drug addiction is personal and specific to each individual, and we develop tailored detox programs, created and designed with our client at the center.